2theo2blau/llm-email-client/README.md

 ## Setup

 For now, this only works with the Mistral API.
 You will need to create an account and get an API key.
-You will also need to create an agent and grab the ID.
+You will also need to create an agent on La Platforme and grab the ID.

 1. Clone the repository locally by running `git clone https://2theo2blau/llm-email-client.git`
 2. You will first need to login to Protonmail Bridge.
 Run `docker compose run protonmail-bridge init`, which will drop you into the protonmail bridge CLI.
 Run `login` and enter your credentials, and then run `info` to get the password for protonmail bridge (this is not the same as your protonmail password).
 Run `exit`, which should terminate the container.
 3. Create a `.env` file and replace the variables with your own.
-You can use the `.env.example` file as a reference, you can run `cp .env.example .env` to copy it and fill in your own values.
+You can use the `.env.example` file as a reference, run `cp .env.example .env` to copy it and fill in your own values.
 4. Run `docker compose up --build -d` to start the application.

+## Usage

+The application will run indefinitely, checking for new emails and processing them every 10 seconds.
+You can stop the application by running `docker compose down`.

+## To Do

+- Add support for other API providers (OpenAI, Ollama, etc.)
+- Add support for Gmail as an email provider
+- Implement rate limiting for API providers
+- Add attachment handling logic
+- Improve handling of longer email chains